Would you like to study, carry out research or learn German in Germany and are you looking for funding? Then look no further!

 Every year, the German Academic Exchange Service (DAAD) supports well over 100,000 German and international students and researchers around the globe – making it the world's largest funding organisation of its kind.

-DAAD scholarships are aimed primarily at graduates, doctoral students and postdocs and are awarded for study and research visits to universities and non-university research institutions in Germany.
-In some programmes, internships are also funded.
+DAAD are aimed primarily at graduates, doctoral students and and are awarded for study and research visits to universities and non-university research institutions in Germany.
+In some programmes, are also funded.

 DAAD awards for PhD students and postdocs and from almost all countries of origin.
 For a language course in Germany, you can apply to the and programmes.
 A in Germany is offered primarily to applicants from developing and threshold countries (based on the ). in Germany are available, in particular, for persons from industrial countries.

-Also available are so-called " and " in which students and young scientists and researchers are offered DAAD funding for an undergraduate programme, doctoral programme or postdoc period in their home country or region.
+Also available are so-called " and " in which students and young scientists and researchers are offered DAAD funding for a graduate programme, doctoral programme or postdoc period in their home country or region.

 If you wish to apply for a DAAD scholarship, please read the call for applications for your chosen scholarship programme in the , paying particular attention to application deadlines.
 The scholarship database will take you to the application portal.
 Scholarship applications are reviewed by independent and voluntary selection committees, which also decide on the allocation of scholarships.
 Selection is based on subject-related criteria.